Quitch/New-GW-Cards/README.md

 You will be working with JSON and JavaScript files.
 I recommend the use of [Visual Studio Code](https://code.visualstudio.com/) or similar IDE.

 For testing you will need the [Coherent UI Debugger](https://cdn.planetaryannihilation.com/downloads/debugger-windows.zip).
+To allow it to connect to PA, add `--coherent_port=9999` to your launch options.

 ## Preparing the mod